 Ruth Estévez is a curator, writer, and stage designer.
 Since 2012, she has served as gallery director and curator of REDCAT, where she has worked with artists including Javier Téllez, Pablo Bronstein, and Allora & Calzadilla, and curated the group exhibitions Agency (Assembly: Before and After the Split Second Recorded) and Hotel Theory.
 Prior to her appointment at REDCAT, Estévez served as chief curator at the Museo de Arte Carrillo Gil, Mexico City.
 In 2016, she served as a panelist in Exhibitions & Public Interpretation.

-Charles Burns is a graphic novelist and a 1994 Pew Fellow.
+Gerald Cyrus, Jr. is a visual artist and a 2005 Pew Fellow.